Start a conversation

 Machu Picchu is one of the worlds´ most popular tourist destinations.
 To preserve this site, the Peruvian government has introduced a number of regulations.
 In order to have an uninterrupted and enjoyable life experience, you need to be aware of the following.

 The daily capacity at Machu Picchu is limited to 4044 visitors a day.
-This may seem like a large number, but trust you me, this number is a drop in the bucket.
+This may seem like a large number, but believe us, this number is a drop in the bucket.
 In the past Machu Picchu was receiving an average of over 10 000 visitors a day.
 A large number of tickets can be sold in a matter of minutes.
 There are also no tickets available at the site itself, you need go there with your tickets already purchased.
 Our advice, book early and secure your spot to avoid disappointment.
 You don’t want to spend thousands of dollars in travel expenses and then at the end of it all not being able to visit the world-famous Machu Picchu.

 Not all companies are created equal.
 We recommend that you scrutinize the following.
 Firstly, will the company satisfy your needs and are your expectations going to be met.
 Next, is the tour operator licensed and experienced in tours to Machu Picchu.
 Also, will they provide a bilingual guide that you can understand, one that is knowledgeable about the most recent and excepted theories about Machu Picchu.
 In additional, a tour operator should provide an itinerary that’s transparent and clear.
 So, you know exactly what included and excluded in your package, you might want to know what you getting for your money.
 Finally, probably the most important point, choosing a company that’s trustworthy comes highly recommended.
 Go online and checkout their review from major sights like TripAdvisor, what other travelers have to say will give you good insight to the type of company you are dealing with.